WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 The maximum coordination fee rate the client is willing to accept to participate into a round.
 The default value is 0 (%).

+### Max Coinjoin Mining Fee Rate

+The maximum mining fee rate in sat/vByte the client is willing to pay to participate into a round.
+The default value is 150.

 ### Observers

 A way to track who knows about the ownership of your coins.